markfickett/Rotary-Dial/README.markdown

 Rotary Dial
 ===========

-Arduino library to read numbers from a rotary dial (or otherwise using pulse dialing; see [Wikipedia: Rotary dial](http://en.wikipedia.org/wiki/Rotary_dial).
+Arduino library to read numbers from a rotary dial (or otherwise using pulse dialing; see [Wikipedia: Rotary dial](http://en.wikipedia.org/wiki/Rotary_dial)).

 ![front of a rotary telephone dial](http://www.markfickett.com/umbrella/images/111105rotarydialfront-sm.jpg "Rotary Dial")

 This implementation is for the North American system, where [1, 9] pulses correspond to the numbers [1, 9], and 0 is represented by 10 pulses.
-This library was written for use with the dial [demonstrated here](http://commons.wikimedia.org/wiki/File:Rotary_Dial,_Dialing_Back_with_LEDs.ogv).
+This library was written for use with the dial [demonstrated here](http://commons.wikimedia.org/wiki/File:Rotary_Dial,_Dialing_Back_with_LEDs.ogv) and pictured above.

 Connection & Circuit
 --------------------